Tarikere: Road

 NH-69 (Previously known as NH-206 or BH Road) (Bangalore to Honnavar) pass through Tarikere.

 From Mysore it can be reached via Mysuru-Arsikere state highway and then by NH-69.

 From the district headquarters of Chikmagalur, Tarikere can be reached in 2 different ways.
 It can be reached via Lingadahalli on SH-57 (through mountainous forest & Coffee estates) (57 km), or via Kadur and Birur on NH-173 (75 km).

 Rail

-Tarikere lies on the Birur to Talguppa railway line.
+Tarikere railway station lies on the Birur to Talguppa railway line.
 There are trains from Chikmagalur, Mysore and Bangalore which stop at Tarikere (Station Code: TKE) on the way to Shimoga.

 Air

 Shivamogga (RQY) is the nearest airport and one daily flight operates between Bangalore- Shivamogga operated bt INDIGO.
 Airport is approximately 31 kms and take about 45 minutes by road to reach Tarikere.